Unified Access Policy for SASE and Network Security

 -

-Integration of Azure or Okta Identity Provider on both the Check Point Portal and Harmony SASE.
+Integration of Azure or Okta Identity Provider on both the Check Point Portal and SASE.
 See the SCIM documentation for configuration instructions.

-Activating Unified Access Policy for Harmony SASE
+Activating Unified Access Policy for SASE

 Procedure